Special areas of interest: Christ and culture, science and religion, practical theology, and sports

 I came to Boston for graduate school (Master’s degree in Science and Religion and a Ph.D. in Practical Theology).
 I designed and helped teach an award-winning course in Science and Religion and enjoy working at the intersection of these two fields.

 One of the most rewarding experiences in my life has been co-founding the Mamelodi Initiative—an organization focused on improving the lives of residents in a township in South Africa.
-The academic tutoring and the spiritual mentorship that this initiative provides children in a community ravaged by the HIV/AIDS pandemic has changed the trajectory of hundreds of children’s lives, not to mention the lives of every Harvard student and faculty who have come with us.
+The academic tutoring and the spiritual mentorship that this initiative provides children in a community ravaged by the HIV/AIDS pandemic has changed the trajectory of hundreds of children’s lives, not to mention my life and the lives of every Harvard student and faculty who have come with us.

 I work closely with my wife, Tammy, who is also a Harvard Chaplain.
 We have four grown children: Chelsea, Zach, Nate, and Soren.